dajuric/dot-imaging/README.md

 ## So why DotImaging ?

 + leverages existing .NET structures
-+ portable - designed for ASP.NET vNext
++ portable - (designed for ASP.NET vNext - 99% compatibility for now)
 + lightweight (no 3rd party dependencies)
 + **so simple**, you don't need a help file